simulateLM

 plots —Plot on the screen.boolean.

-If plots = true, the yXplot which shows the response against all the explanatory variables s shown on the screen.
+If plots = true, the yXplot that shows the response against all the explanatory variables s shown on the screen.
 The default value for plots is false, that is no plot is shown on the screen.

 Example: 'plots',false